satyakonmsft/skype-docs/Skype/SDN/articles/vpn-element-qualityendpointtype-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 ﻿---
-title: VPN element (QualityEndPointType complexType)
+title: VPN element, QualityEndPointType complexType, schema D
 TOCTitle: VPN element
 description: Indicates if the user is on VPN (True) or not (False). ms:assetid: 00ade02c-fd61-c4e8-7ada-fcf1a5f4a4fc